ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 from the response and all of the other issued access tokens are included in the response the requested names appropriate names.

-If the client instance [requested a single access token](#request-token-single), the AS MUST NOT respond with the multiple access token structure unless the client instance sends the `split` flag as described in {{request-token-single}}.
+If the client instance [requested multiple access tokens](#request-token-multiple), the AS MUST NOT respond with a single access token structure, even if only a single access token is granted.
+In such cases, the AS responds with a multiple access token structure containing one access token.

 If the AS has split the access token response, the response MUST include the `split` flag set to `true`.

 ~~~